Theft Including Shoplifting

 If you or someone you know is charged with this type of crime, contact us for a free phone consultation.
 Sometimes in theft cases, we can work out something with the victim where he may be willing to not pursue the charge if he gets his money or property returned.

-It is important to talk an attorney even if you are charged with a misdemeanor theft.
+It is important to talk to an attorney even if you are charged with just a misdemeanor theft.
 Although misdemeanor offenses are composed of many types of theft cases, the most important thing to remember is to avoid a conviction.
 Once convicted of theft, it stays on your record forever.
 It does not drop off after a time period.
 Thus, it can hurt and haunt you from now on.
 If you are not a United States citizen, it may get you deported because it is considered a “crime involving moral turpitude”.
+But bear in mind you may be able to get the record sealed so that the general public cannot see it if a background check is done.

 Whenever my firm is representing someone on a theft charge, we attempt to do whatever we can to get the case dismissed or get an outcome that will allow the case to be sealed or expunged at a later date.
 This could involve seeing a weakness in the case and getting it dismissed, getting a type of probation that allows it to be sealed at a later date, getting the defendant in a pretrial diversion program that would allow expunging at a later date, or other options that avoid a conviction.
 If the case is weak, a trial may be in order, however, a trial is not recommended unless there is a high degree of confidence that a not guilty can be obtained, else, a conviction would occur and stay on the record from here on.